 (Rock painting of Wandjina spirits in the Kimberleys).

-The article also shows Alec Mingelmanganu’s painting of the Wandjina spirit.
+In the article about Wandjina spirits, you can see a painting by Alec Mingelmanganu.
 Mingelmanganu uses another Aboriginal artistic technique, bark painting.
-Another bark painting is shown below (can you can see fruit bats hanging off branches of a tree on the right hand side?).
-You can read more about bark painting here: http://www.indigenousinstyle.com.au/aboriginal-art-history/aboriginal-bark-painting/
+Another bark painting is shown below (can you can see fruit bats hanging off branches of a tree on the right hand side?):

 (Bark painting from Art Gallery of NSW, Sydney)